-Sponsored each year by the National Family Caregivers Association (NFCA), NFC Month focuses on the challenges facing family caregivers.
+Sponsored each year by the Caregiver Action Network, National Family Caregivers Month focuses on the challenges facing family caregivers.
 Family caregivers provide a vast array of emotional, financial, nursing, social, homemaking and other services on a daily or on an intermittent basis.
 While some family caregivers provide 24/7 care for loved ones who require assistance for all daily living activities, others may provide care on a part-time basis.
 Family caregiving can extend for a few years or a lifetime.

-"NFC Month provides an opportunity to advocate for stronger public policies to address family caregiving issues," said Suzanne Mintz, president of the National Family Caregivers Association.
+"NFC Month provides an opportunity to advocate for stronger public policies to address family caregiving issues," said John Schall, CEO of Caregiver Action Network.
 "And it is a time to thank, support, educate, and celebrate family caregivers who are literally America's primary long-term care providers.
 Eighty percent of long-term care is provided by families or friends."

 Top 10 Ways to Celebrate National Family Caregivers Month

 Offer a few hours of respite time to a family caregiver so they can spend time with friends, or simply relax.